Known for its deep roots in the railroad industry, Reading has been a noticeable part of Pennsylvania since its foundation in 1748.

 While you can enjoy the outdoors in Reading, there are some concerns about air and water quality that you’ll want to keep in mind.

-Sure, there’s some pretty decent fishing spots within easy walking distance.
+Sure, there are some pretty decent fishing spots within easy walking distance.
 Sounds great, right?

 Well, hold your horses—most locals will tell you not to eat the fish.
 Why?